 If you have numbers stored as part of events in Datebook, you can use these numbers to make calls.
-For information on storing events in Datebook, see "Datebook" on page 49.
+For information on storing events in Datebook, see "Datebook" on page 63.

-- From the main menu, select Datebook. - 2 Select the day of the event containing the number you want to call.
+- 1 From the main menu, select Datebook. - 2 Select the day of the event containing the number you want to call. - 3 Highlight or select the event containing the number you want to call.